Cosmic Ray Muon Polarization to Facilitate Atmospheric Neutrino Physics

 On the other hand, atmospheric neutrinos offer a unique opportunity to study neutrino properties.
+Neutrino oscillations reveal the non-trivial flavor structure of the lepton sector, motivating a precise determination of the neutrino mixing parameters.
 However, determination of $\theta_{23}$ still suffers from octant ambiguity, while $\delta_{\text{CP}}$ strongly depends on the neutrino mass ordering~\cite{Esteban:2024eli}.
 Reducing flux model uncertainties could help resolve these ambiguities.
 Neutrino oscillation parameters have been measured using reactor neutrinos~\cite{DayaBay:2012fng,RENO:2012mkc,DoubleChooz:2011ymz}, accelerator neutrinos~\cite{T2K:2011ypd,NOvA:2019cyt}, and atmospheric neutrinos~\cite{Super-Kamiokande:2023ahc,KM3NeT:2021ozk,Hill:2025vmu}.
 Due to the wide energy range and long travel distance, the ATNs are widely used to investigate $\theta_{23}$ and $\Delta m_{32}^2$.
-Therefore, various ATN experiments are under construction or in the upgrade phase~\cite{JUNO:2015zny,JUNO:2021vlw,Jena:2024ycp,Nakamura:2003hk,IceCube-Gen2:2020qha}.
-Accurate knowledge of the neutrino flux in its production drives precise measurement of neutrino properties in future experiments.
-In contrast, the current uncertainties of the low-energy ATNs with energy smaller than 1 GeV remain ambiguous~\cite{Honda:2015fha,Barr:2006it,Battistoni:2002ew,Evans:2016obt}.
+Therefore, various ATN experiments are under construction or in the upgrade phase~\cite{JUNO:2015zny,JUNO:2021vlw,Jena:2024ycp,Nakamura:2003hk,IceCube-Gen2:2020qha}, requiring precise primary ATN flux as an essential input.
+Tremendous effort has been devoted to constructing low-threshold yet high-resolution neutrino detectors to extract more precise information from oscillated atmospheric neutrinos.
+In contrast, the current uncertainties of the low-energy ATNs remain ambiguous; however, rich physics is embedded in the energy range smaller than 1 GeV ~\cite{Honda:2015fha, Barr:2006it, Battistoni:2002ew, Evans:2016obt}.
 In the near future, the mixing parameters will continue to be investigated by experiments such as JUNO~\cite{JUNO:2021vlw}, Hyper-Kamiokande~\cite{Nakamura:2003hk}, and DUNE~\cite{DUNE:2020lwj}.